-Edgecumbe Flood Class Action
+Edgecumbe Flood Action

 In February 2023, Shine Lawyers filed High Court proceedings seeking compensation on behalf of all residents of Edgecumbe who suffered loss/damage in the Edgecumbe floods on 6 April 2017.